War in Somalia (2006–2009): Islamist territorial expansion and Djibouti Agreement (June–August 2008)

 During June a faction of the ARS and the TFG signed a ceasefire agreement after months of talks in Djibouti.
 The agreement was met with resistance from elements within the TFG, chiefly President Abdullahi Yusuf.
 The Djibouti Peace Process called for the withdrawal of Ethiopian troops from Somalia.
 During June 2008 the ICU publicly declared it would continue its attacks on ENDF/TFG bases and a new Islamic court was opened in Jowhar.
 At the time the TFG was crippled by infighting and largely under the control of warlords as insurgent attacks worsened by the day.

 By mid-2008, President Yusuf had lost all the support he had accumulated in the international community.
 His primary backer, Ethiopia, had also become tired of the TFG president only offering military answers to serious political issues.
+According to Africa Intelligence, Ethiopian Foreign Minister Seyoum Mesfin had angrily told Abdullahi Yusuf, "...you're not a real president!" during a heated exchange.
+After this comment from the Ethiopians the director general of Yusuf's office expressed fears that the survival of the TFG was in serious jeopardy.
 Many members of the ICU and other resistance factions such as Al-Shabaab were alienated by Sharif Sheikh Ahmed's conduct during the Djibouti negotiations, particularly after he signed the peace deal without consulting field commanders-despite the continued presence of Ethiopian troops.
 ICU personnel in Mogadishu during this period viewed Sharif's behavior as unprincipled.

 As the insurgency gained most of the territory that had been lost by the Islamic Courts Union during December 2006 and January 2007, fractures began appearing between the different insurgent factions over the Djibouti Agreement.
 In Beledweyne and Jalalaqsi, the insurgents in power distanced themselves from both al-Shabaab and the ARS.
 Al-Shabaab was estimated to be 2,000 strong by the AU during 2008, an increase from several hundred at the end of 2006.